alanjfs/python-opengl/05-cube.rst

    I = I.view(gloo.IndexBuffer)

 We can now proceed with the actual creation of the cube and upload the vertices.
-Note that we do not specify the `count` argument because we'll bind explicitely our own vertex buffer.
+Note that we do not specify the `count` argument because we'll explicitly bind our own vertex buffer.
 The `vertex` and `fragment` shader sources are given below.

 .. code:: python